Linuxbrew/brew/docs/FAQ.md

 ## My Mac `.app`s don’t find `/usr/local/bin` utilities!
 GUI apps on macOS don’t have `/usr/local/bin` in their `PATH` by default.
-If you're on Mountain Lion or later, you can fix this by running `sudo launchctl config user path "/usr/local/bin:$PATH"` and then rebooting.
+If you’re on Mountain Lion or later, you can fix this by running `sudo launchctl config user path "/usr/local/bin:$PATH"` and then rebooting.
 Note that this sets the launchctl PATH for _all users_ ([more details here](https://apple.stackexchange.com/a/198282)).
 For